How Value Shapes Emotion—and Who Gets Filtered Out

-5.0 Introduction — Seeing the Capital Filter
+5.0 Introduction — Seeing the Filter of Worth

 - Invisibility isn’t personal—it’s structural.